-Your Project Management Office needs to adapt to better meet the needs of the organization, and one of the best ways to do that is through improving the capability of the staff so that they can respond more effectively.
+Your PMO capability needs to adapt to better meet the needs of the organization.
+One of the best ways to do that is through improving the capability of the staff so that they can respond more effectively.

 - More confident staff

 - Lower turnover

 And the great feeling that comes with seeing an experienced (and perfectly suited) member of the team move on to a fantastic role elsewhere in the business!